slott56/slott56.github.io/Pelican/content/blog/2012/01/2012_01_19-python_27_csv_files_with_unicode_characters.rst

        for row in rdr:
            # process the row

-|
-| We can now get Unicode characters from a CSV file.
+We can now get Unicode characters from a CSV file.

 -----

-It&#39;s one of those things...
+It's one of those things...
 The files came to ...
 -----------------------------------------------------

 S.Lott<noreply@blogger.com>